 One of the easiest ways that hackers can gain access to your database and/or user data is through your employees.
 There are numerous ways to fall prey to a phishing attack, but the two main ways are through email and through phone calls.

 If your employees aren’t careful, they could divulge security-centric information to the wrong individuals—in this case, a phisher.
-Discuss security procedures, ways information should be shared, ways information should NOT be shared, face-to-face communications, email security procedures, web portal procedures, VPN usage, and so on; and, do this often (not once a year).
+Discuss security procedures, ways information should be shared, ways information should NOT be shared, face-to-face communications, email security procedures like setting up DMARC, web portal procedures, VPN usage, and so on; and, do this often (not once a year).

 7. Keep Your Software/Website Updated